On The Virtual Cosmetic Surgery Conjecture: Realization of orbifold covers

 \subsection{Realization of covers over a fixed orbifold}

 In this case the only possible covers are fiberwise covers, which are determined by Corollary \ref{cor:fiberwisecov}.
-Since the $b$ and $\beta$ invariants are determined by $p$ (see Lemma \ref{lem:CRT}), it is enough to compute $p$ (the order of $H_1$) in the cover, and see if surgery with that $p$ can produce the base orbifold in question.
+Note that the $\beta$ invariants for the $r$ and $s$ singular fibers are the same for all surgeries on $T(r,s)$ since these fibers are in the complement of a neighborhood of the knot.
+Then once you have these two $\beta$ invariants, the third $\beta$ invariant and $b$ are determined by $p$ (see Lemma \ref{lem:CRT}).
+Hence it is enough to compute $p$ (the order of $H_1$) in the cover, see if surgery with that $p$ can produce the base orbifold in question, and finally check that multiplying the $r$ and $s$ fiber $\beta$ invariants by the degree of the cover leaves them unchanged.
+In other words, that the degree of the cover is 1 mod $rs$.
 We provide an example:

 Consider the Seifert fiber space obtained by $-2/3$ surgery on T(2,5).
 This has base orbifold $S^2(2,5,32)$ with $H_1$ of order $2$.
 The standard Seifert form is therefore

 Taking this as a degree $d$ fiberwise cover gives